-Summary This emergency operating plan applies to criminal acts(or the threat such acts) directed against personnel or infrastructure of Initiation and Notification Notify Police Notify direct Supervisor/Engineer/Manager Activate the site emergency alarm is warranted Notify direct Supervisor/Engineer/Manager Activate the site emergency alarm is warranted Internal Use Only Supervisor Treatment Plan Internal Use Only Engineer - Operations and Maintenance Internal Use Only Engineer - Wastewater Project/ Works ork r - ts Internal Use Only Manager Equipment Identified Mobile TelephonesLaptop/ tablet with GIS Access Specific Activities 1.
-Assess the problem Assess damage/level of threat to affected assets Check welfare of staff and public, provide aid Check functionality of affected business 2.
+Summary This emergency operating plan applic such acts) directed against personne Initiation and Notification Notify Police Notify direct Supervisor/Engineer/Manager Activate the site emergency alarm is warranted 000 Police Internal Use Only Supervisor - Transport Network Internal Use Only Supervisor - Treatment Plants Internal Use Only Engineer - Operations and Maintenance Internal Use Only Engineer - Wastewater Project/ Works Equipment Identified Mobile Telephones Internal Use Only Manager Equipment identified Laptop/ tablet with GIS Access Specific Activities 1.
+Assess the problem Assess damage/level of threat to Check welfare of staff and public, Check functionality of affected bu provide aid 2.
 Isolate and fix the problem Alert appropriate staff and emergency response personnel Communicate with business unit Communicate and liaise with customer Communicate with regulators and authorities Liaise with Emergency Services and assist Provide temporary supply or reconfigure delivery system if possible Provide emergency equipment (pumps, generators, manual systems, local needs etc.) 3.
-Monitoring STP process if possible.
+Monitoring Monitor the system to maintain reticulation system operation and STP process if possible.
 Alternative operation and more frequent monitoring may be required during the event.
-More frequent monitoring is likely to be required and additional Alternative operation and more frequent monitoring may be required during the event.
-More frequent monitoring is likely to be required and additional parameters may need to be monitored until the process is stable 4.
-Recovery and return to Safety Recovery and return to Safety The chief Warden will provide the all clear to staff and others to re- enter the site once clearance is obtained from attending emergency services.
-Report of Findings Conduct debrief session and develop improvement strategies Complete forms as appropriate i.e.: Record details of incident on Incident Report Form Complete forms as appropriate i.e.: Record details of incident on Impacts Damage to/or loss of facilities and assets Contamination of supply Loss of supply or treatment (quantity/quality) Releases to environment Risk to public/employee health and safety Public property damage, loss of cash, property Stress on organisation and staff Business consequences Loss of operational capacity and capability Threat to safety of staff and public Repair and restoration time and costs High cost of additional security measures Loss of data/communications Loss of revenue
+More frequent monitoring is likely to be required and additional parameters may need to be monitored until the process is stable again.
+4. Recovery and return to Safety The chief Warden will provide the enter the site once clearance is o services. all clear to staff and others to re- btained from attending emergency Report of Findings Conduct debrief session and develop improvement strategies Complete forms as appropriate i.e.: Record details of incident on Incident Report Form Impacts Damage to/or loss of facilities and assets Contamination of supply Loss of supply or treatment (quantity/quality) Releases to environment Risk to public/employee health and safety Public property damage, loss of cash, property Stress on organisation and staff Business consequences Loss of operational capacity and capability Threat to safety of staff and public Repair and restoration time and costs High cost of additional security measures Loss of data/communications Loss of revenue